Nintendo VS. System: Reception

 Within a few months of its 1986 release, 20,000 VS. Super Mario Bros. arcade units were sold, becoming the best-selling VS. release, with each unit consistently earning more than $200 per week.
-Its arcade success helped introduce Super Mario Bros. to many players who did not yet own a Nintendo Entertainment System.
+Its arcade success helped introduce Super Mario Bros. to many players who did not yet own an NES.
 By the time the NES was launched in North America (from late 1985 to 1986), about 100,000 VS. Systems had been sold to American arcades.
 According to Ken Horowitz, the VS. System "was perhaps the most vital catalyst in the rise of the NES to the top of the home video game market".

+In Europe, the VS. System was also a success in arcades by early 1986, before the launch of the NES there.
+At London's Amusement Trades Exhibition International (ATEI) show in January 1986, David Snook of Play Meter magazine listed VS. Super Mario Bros. as one of the top five hits of the show, along with Space Harrier, Halley's Comet, Gauntlet and Tehkan World Cup.

+Nintendo of America announced in July 1992 that it would stop making arcade machines.
+The announcement included the last upcoming titles for the NES-based PlayChoice-10 and the SNES-based Nintendo Super System, but none for the VS. System.

 List of games

-Unknown prototypes of VS. System games may exist, either unreleased or released briefly for market testing.
-The VS. System launch game was VS. Tennis, released in January 1984.
+Unknown prototypes of VS. System games may have been either unreleased or released briefly for market testing.
+The launch game is VS. Tennis, released in January 1984.